-Everyone knows the Eredivisie is a conveyor belt of great playing talent, even now in its reduced state.
+Everyone knows the Eredivisie is a conveyor belt of great playing talent.

 Ajax, PSV, Feyenoord.
-Scouts from Europe’s ‘Big Five’ leagues are often interested to getting to know the players rising through the ranks of the three grand old Dutch teams, each of them a former European Champion.
+Scouts from Europe’s ‘Big Five’ leagues are often interested in getting to know the players rising through the ranks of the three grand old Dutch teams, each a former European Champion.

-One such outfit is FC Groningen, a small club from the north of the Netherlands.
-Though nicknamed the ‘Pride of the North’, Groningen are not a club accustomed to success in the conventional sense.
-They won the Dutch second division on two occasions, most recently in 1980, and managed to shock everybody and win the KNVB Cup in 2015.
+Nicknamed the ‘Pride of the North’, Groningen are not a club accustomed to success in the conventional sense.
+They won the Dutch second division twice, most recently in 1980, and managed to shock everybody and win the KNVB Cup in 2015.
 Other than those rare moments of triumph, they are mostly known for the players they have developed or signed from other continents.

-Here are 11 such case-studies highlighting Groningen’s knack for spotting gems who went on to greater things.
+Here are 12 case studies highlighting Groningen’s knack for spotting gems who went on to greater things.

 1. Ronald Koeman

 Joined from: Youth system

 Left for: Ajax in 1983

 The younger Koeman brother debuted in 1980 and was an immediate success.
 As a teenager, he scored 30 goals for the club, at least 20 more than any others managed.

 During his final season at Oosterpark, Ronald got to play alongside his brother Erwin, who had returned for his second spell at the club.
 But Ronald soon departed to become one of the greatest players in the world, winning everything he went for at club level during spells with Ajax, PSV and Barcelona.